MediScribe/docjet-mobile/docs/current/feature-job-dataflow.md

    * Log entries include the job's `localId`, the full file path, and the specific error message.
    * These failures are considered non-fatal to the job deletion process itself (the job record is still removed locally).
    * A retry mechanism for failed file deletions will be implemented (e.g., on next app startup or sync cycle) to ensure eventual cleanup.

+### Authentication Integration

+The Job Sync system integrates with the AuthEventBus to respond to authentication-related events and manage synchronization accordingly:

+1. **Auth Event Handling:** `JobSyncOrchestratorService` subscribes to the `AuthEventBus` to receive auth-related events:
+   - `AuthEvent.offlineDetected`: Pauses sync operations by setting `_isOfflineFromAuth = true`
+   - `AuthEvent.onlineRestored`: Resumes sync operations and triggers an immediate sync to handle pending changes
+   - `AuthEvent.loggedOut`: Prevents sync operations by setting `_isLoggedOut = true`
+   - `AuthEvent.loggedIn`: Enables sync operations by setting `_isLoggedOut = false`

+2. **Sync Operation Guards:** The `syncPendingJobs()` method includes guards that:
+   - Skip sync when `_isOfflineFromAuth` is true (preventing unnecessary API calls when offline)
+   - Skip sync when `_isLoggedOut` is true (preventing sync with expired/invalid credentials)
+   - These guards operate before any network checks or data retrieval, eliminating unnecessary operations

+3. **Resource Management:** The service properly manages its auth event subscription:
+   - Subscribes to auth events when initialized
+   - Unsubscribes when `dispose()` is called to prevent memory leaks

+This integration provides several benefits:
+- Prevents unnecessary API calls when the app is offline or not authenticated
+- Automatically triggers sync when connectivity is restored
+- Cleanly separates authentication concerns from synchronization logic
+- Maintains a loose coupling between the auth and job systems through event-based communication

 ## Background Processing Support